begabba/docs-comers/docs/guides/sheet-to-comers.md

 ## Creating summer volunteer camps

+I'm sorry.
+Prepare for confusion.
 The maximum length of an Product price in Comers is 28 days.
-This is shorter than the "ALL SUMMER"-camps used for volunteers.
+If the event is longer than that we'll need to use per-day pricing instead.
 The workaround is to set `is_summer_camp` to `True` in `config.cfg` before creating any of the summer volunteer camps.

+**Short version:**
+1. Set the price for `PRICE_VOLPOOL` to exactly `1` in COMERS OVERVIEW.
+2. Set `is_summer_camp` to `True` in `config.cfg`.
+3. Create the summer events.
+4. Manually create `Freesale` product capacity from _start of first event_ til _end of the last event_.
+5. Skip reading the rest of this section.

 !!!
 Important
-    PRICE_VOLPOOL must be greater than **0** for Comers-to-sheet to work.
+    `PRICE_VOLPOOL` must be greater than `0` for Comers-to-sheet to work when using `is_summer_camp`.
-    You can always massage the Arrangement/Product price after the event is created.
+    If `PRICE_VOLPOOL` is set to `1`, then Comers-to-sheet will set the price in Comers to `0`.
+    If `PRICE_VOLPOOL` is set to any number higher than `1` it will calculate the per-day price based on the event duration.

 Enabling `is_summer_camp` has two major differences: